zoeelr/hodgkin_huxley.jl/README.md

 # hodgkin_huxley.jl

-Solving the Hodgkin-Huxley equations in julia for modeling neuronal electrical currents and voltages.
+Solving the Hodgkin-Huxley equations for modeling neuronal electrical currents and voltages in julia.